snight1983/chia-rosechain/README.md

 What's next for Rose?
 Emotional NFT Metaverse
 ---
 What needs to be done?
 1. For your lover, bind Rose address.
+Rose will be used as fuel
 2. Emotional meta-universe creator.
 3. The publisher on the chain.
 4. IPFS storage tools.